webpack/webpack.js.org/content/concepts/entry-points.md

 **Why?** This setup allows you to leverage `CommonsChunkPlugin` and extract any vendor references from your app bundle into your vendor bundle, replacing them with `__webpack_require__()` calls.
 If there is no vendor code in your application bundle, then you can achieve a common pattern in webpack known as [long-term vendor-caching](/how-to/cache).

+?> Consider removing this scenario in favor of the DllPlugin, which provides a better vendor-splitting.

 #### Multi Page Application

 **webpack.config.js**